 Superstitions Promote Something Regardless Of Facts

-As previously established, this article’s author does not know much about sports.
-But, as a player of various nerdy games of luck and skill more commonly engaged with within the confines of a basement, I understand—easily—how a superstition can affect a player of a game.
+As a player of various nerdy games of luck and skill more commonly engaged with within the confines of a basement, I understand—easily—how a superstition can affect a player of a game.
 And what I’m going at today is superstitions promote, they are promoting.
 As a mindset is no small part of an outcome.